-Also known as Clown Trigger, Big-spotted Triggerfish and Crossbow Clownfish.
+Also known as Baliste Clown, Baliste Leopard, Big-spotted Triggerfish, Clown Trigger, Crossbow Clownfish.

-Juveniles found in caves and close to shelter.
+Juveniles found in or close to cave rich in invertebrate growth.

 It has strong jaws which can be used to crush and eat sea urchins, crustaceans and hard-shelled molluscs.